 Papers should highlight problems and solutions in addition to describing MT integration processes and project settings.
 Where solutions do not seem to exist, suggestions for MT researchers and developers should be clearly emphasised.
 For user papers produced by academics, we require co-authorship with the actual users.

-Papers should be formatted according to the templates specified below, no longer than 10 pages (including references), and submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 User)
+Papers should be formatted according to the templates specified below, no longer than 10 pages (including references), and submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 User).
+Anonymization is not required in the User track submissions.

 Please note that 10 pages is the maximum number of pages.
 Innovative and professional submissions of any length will be evaluated by the committee.